 The best events incorporate measurement strategies up front, defining what, when and how to track your achievement.
 Oddly, though, many conference managers don’t measure whether their events actually contribute to the bottom line.
 To improve the return on investment (ROI) from your event, treat conferences with a strategic, integrated marketing mindset.
 When you take this approach, you’ll involve more departments in planning and make the guest list everyone’s responsibility.

 At minimum, your ROI should measure the progression status of your attendees, included invited, registered, attended and no-show guests.
 Beyond progression status, measure leads by their place in your revenue cycle and lead category.
 Even better, track the number of opportunities created, how much pipeline, the number of closed/won leads, and bookings.

 The cornerstone of your promotion efforts is your event page or website.
-Make sure your website includes a compelling description, speaker pictures and bios, event image or logo, event-related videos and a prominent “register now” button.
+Make sure your website includes a compelling description, speaker pictures and bios, event image or logo, event-related videos, and a prominent “register now” button.
 Optimize your website for search.
-This includes using a target keyword, title tags and headers, search-friendly description and internal and external links.
+Your promotion efforts should include using a target keyword, title tags and headers, a search-friendly description and internal and external links.

 People expect to be reminded many times before they take action.
 One of the best ways to do this is with targeted emails.
 The larger your event, the earlier you should email to announce speaker lineups and early-bird registration discounts.
 Plan to send your event marketing emails several times at various pre-event milestones.